 ‘Belts […] are made in girdle from, pointed in the front and as deep as the figure will permit’.
 (San Francisco Call, 1903)

-I finished the belt for my Edwardian lingerie dress.
+I made the Edwardian dip waist belt for my Edwardian lingerie dress which I’m currently sewing.
 The dress will be a white muslin and Valenciennes lace dress worn over a mint green camisole and petticoat.
-The muslin and lace blouse of the dress I’ve sewn last year for the Historical Sew Monthly and is nearly finished: some lace and the sleeve ruffles are still missing.
+Last year I started making the muslin and lace blouse – the bodice of the dress: however, some lace inserts and the sleeve ruffles are still missing.
+My Edwardian belt will later be worn over the white muslin and lace dress.
 Continue reading Edwardian Belt

 For a 1920s black celanese afternoon dress, I’ve made this beaded flower brooch.
 Continue reading 1920s Beaded Flower Brooch And Belt Buckle